06 Oct Knowing Where The Line Is

 Serving Him with you in the marketplace,

-Lord, sometimes I feel like I cross back and forth over “the line” numerous times in a week.
-You tell me to keep guard over my soul, but I’m asking You to protect me from the trap of loving money more than You.
-Stir my heart to a greater ambition to serve You faithfully, and make You known throughout my business network and personal life.
+Lord, sometimes I feel like I cross that line (at least in my mind) numerous times a week or day.
+I am asking Your Spirit to guard my heart and alert me about that.
+Protect me from loving money, not being a better steward of it.
+Stir up in my heart a greater ambition to serve You faithfully and make You known throughout my business network and personal life.
 You must increase and I must decrease.
+Amen.

 “True ambition is not what we thought it was.
 True ambition is the profound desire to live usefully and walk humbly under the grace of God.” – Bill Wilson